-\begin{remark} From Theorem \ref{inner}, we observe that a robust invariant set is described by $\{\bm{x}\in B\mid u(\bm{x})=0\}$ when $\alpha>0$.
-Extremely conservative robust invariant sets could thus be returned by solving \eqref{sos}, thus preventing the application of the semi-definite program \eqref{sos} in practice.
-This effect is shown on some examples in Section \ref{ex}.
-Therefore, when employing the semi-definite program \eqref{sos} for synthesizing robust invariant sets, we are inclined to assign $0$ to $\alpha$.
+Theorem \ref{inner} indicates that a robust invariant set can be represented by $\{\bm{x}\in B\mid u(\bm{x})=0\}$ when $\alpha\in (0,1)$.
+However, such typical representation often results in extremely conservative robust invariant sets.
 Therefore, we generally assign $1$ to $\alpha$ when employing the semi-definite program \eqref{sos} for synthesizing robust invariant sets.
 This statement is similar to Remark 1 in \cite{WZF19}.